First, the research.

 With a deeper understanding of our friction points, there were many directions we could have taken.
 I got engineering involved early to investigate the LOEs for our most promising solutions.

-Third, the pitch
+Third, the pitch to the CEO

-I synthesized my research findings, the engineering LOE document, and qualitative + quantitative feedback from our users and created a pitch deck for the CEO and executive leadership outlining a 7-step plan to get us back on track by end of year.
+I synthesized my research findings, the engineering LOE document, and qualitative + quantitative feedback from our users and created a pitch deck for the CEO and executive leadership outlining a 7-step plan to get us back on track by end of the year.
 (Click the slides below to advance).

 So... should we build all of it?